DeepX-inc/machina/README.md

 You can see full of this code [here].

+### 2 Combination of Off-policy and On-policy algorithms

 To obtain this composability, machina's sampling method is restricted to be episode-based.
 Episode-based sampling is suitable for real-world environments.
 Some algorithms which update networks step by step (e.g. DQN, DDPG) are not reproduced in machina.